dyang21/CDIS/README.md

 The Continuous Data Integration System (CDIS) is a scalable platform designed to simulate the generation of sensor data, process this data, and visualize it using Flask.
 The architecture leverages Kafka for data streaming and SQLite for data storage.

 ## Components and Data Flow
- + data_generator.py: Generates simulated sensor data, temperature_datam humidity_data, and sesnor_logs_data  and pushes it to a Kafka topic.
+ + data_generator.py: Generates simulated sensor data, temperature_data, humidity_data, and sensor_logs_data  and pushes it to a Kafka topic.
  + data_processor.py: Consumes the Kafka-streamed data, processes it, and stores it in an SQLite database.
  + Flask App (app.py): Presents stored data in an interactive graph, updated every minute, showing average temperature and humidity alongside the latest logs by sensors, using Plotly for visualization.